itsmeichigo/AlgoApp/README.md

 - Filter / tag / search by company / save to fave list
 - Notes keeping
 - Change app themes

-## Extras

-- iMessage app to send problems / share notes / streak
-- widget for streaks
+- iCloud syncing for progress and preferences